airalab/robonomics-smarthome/raspberry_image.md

 - python-miio 0.5.8

 # How To Use The Prepared Image
 Install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on your computer.
-Insert SD card and run Imager.
-In `Operating System` select `Use custom` and choose downloaded `.img` file.
-Then select you SD card and click `WRITE`.
+Insert SD card into your PC and run the Imager program.
+In `Operating System` select `Use custom` and choose the previously downloaded `.img` file.
+Then select your SD card in the `Storage` dropdown and click `WRITE`.
 ![imager](media/use_custom_image.png)
 ![imager](media/imager_prep.png)

-After writing is comlete, open SD card and navigate inside the root folder of the card.
-The name should be something like `system-boot`.
+After writing is comleted, open the SD card's files on your computer and navigate inside the root folder of the card.
+The name should be something similar to `system-boot`.

 Find the file named `network-config` and open it in a text editor.
 Write this to the file:
 ```